Jerbits/versi-ui/README.md

 # :fire: Versi UI

 Monorepo of common components I use in various projects.
-A React-base component library built with Lerna, Storyboo, and ViteJS.
+A React-base component library built with Lerna, Storybook, and ViteJS.